 In less than two years, the Science Booster platform, developed in the context of the “Crowdfunding Science” project, has succeeded in convincing scientists and the public that crowdfunding can be fun!
 In addition to being the first in the country, this project is unique in the sense that it encourages interactions between the wemakeit ‘crowd’ and the scientists who communicate their project.
 The first benefit for the project leaders is an alternative source of funding for short-term and small-scale research projects.
 But in order to maximize the quality and impact of their campaigns, the “Crowdfunding Science” project provides specialized coaching.
 We observe that it gives them a unique opportunity to improve their communication skills, step out of their comfort zone and significantly increase their interactions with the general public.

-Since the creation of the Science Booster in January 2017, 45 successful crowdfunding campaigns convinced over 4000 individuals to contribute a total of 750,000 Swiss francs to science projects via our platform.
+Since the creation of the Science Booster in January 2017, 60 successful crowdfunding campaigns convinced nearly 7000 individuals to contribute a total of over 1 million Swiss francs to science projects via our platform.
 These projects covered a wide variety of research topics in natural sciences, social sciences and the humanities, including astronomy, marketing, brain surgery, history, agronomy, ecology, epidemiology, and many more.
-Through the “Crowdfunding Science” project supported by the Geber Rüf Foundation, an additional 300,000 Swiss francs were distributed to the successful campaigns through a matching fund mechanism.
-In the current consolidation phase, the incentive provided by the matching fund will be decreased, aiming at a self-sustainable crowdfunding channel for science in Switzerland.
+Through the “Crowdfunding Science” project supported by the Geber Rüf Foundation, an additional 350,000 Swiss francs were distributed to the successful campaigns through a matching fund mechanism.
+This incentive was decreased during the current consolidation phase, and the Science Booster is now a self-sustainable crowdfunding channel for science in Switzerland, Austria and Germany.

 Revue de presse